 We have particularly positive experiences with salicylic acid in tomato production, where it is used to dry out the wounds produced when the leaves break off that make the fruit more susceptible to botrytis.
-A callus (wound tissue) even develops along the edges of the wound so that the fungus has less chance of infecting the plant.
+A callus (wound tissue) even develops along the edges of the wound.

 The application of SilicaPower also has a positive effect: the cell walls and the leaf surface are strengthened so that the fungus has less opportunity to infect the plant.